uni-carlosfranzreb/thesis_classifier/README.md

 Given that we are only interested in lower-cased words, we create a new file containing only lower-cased words.
 Removing all lower-cased words yields a file with 410,568 words.

+## Training

+Giargulo splits the dataset into 99 % training and 1 % test sets.
+This is done by the file `split_data.py`.

 ## Structure of the data file

 Data files must follow a certain format.
 There can be many of them, as the Dataset receives the folder as an input.